 As a smaller firm – those with 1-19 employees – should this be a worry?
 Despite bigger organisations being targeted more often by hackers – across our survey, nearly half (45%) of all businesses had been hit by at least one cyber attack over the last 12 months – just over a quarter of smaller firms (27%) said they had been attacked, although another 6% said they didn’t know.

 Of those SMEs hit by an attack, more than half (51%) were hit more than once in the 12 month period.
 The most likely method of attack was given by 14% as a virus/worm infestation while ransomware was mentioned by 7%.
 Particularly interesting is how a cyber attack can hit day-to-day operations with nearly two fifths (38%) of smaller businesses saying it took more than eight hours to return to business as usual, including 13% who took up to a week.
+Research from 2017 suggests that small businesses take longer to recover from cyber attacks than their larger counterparts.
 Even a day’s disruption can have a significant impact on the fortunes of a smaller business.

 Smaller businesses know they need to invest more

-The good news from an SME perspective is the recognition among many that they need to invest more.
+The good news is that, increasingly, SMEs recognise the need to invest more in their digital security, alongside expenditure on small business cover for physical assets.
 The average business in our survey spends 10.5% of their IT budget on cyber security with larger organisations spending 12.2%.
 Smaller firms however spend the least at 8.9% of their IT budget although over half (52%) are looking to increase their IT security spending in the next 12 months.

 At the top of the shopping list for 53% of respondents will be an investment in new security technology.
 Surprisingly perhaps, and given how effectively it can help combat the cyber threat, 42% of smaller firms expect to spend less on employee awareness training over the next 12 months.
 Almost all the businesses classed as cyber experts in our survey are characterised by the very high levels of training and awareness they provide for their employees and are convinced that it has reduced the number of disruptive cyber incidents.